plinss/acmebot/README.md

 ### Private Keys

-Two private key files will be created in /etc/ssl/private.
+Two private key files will be created in /etc/ssl/private for each key type.
-The primary: &lt;filename&gt;.key; and a backup key: &lt;filename&gt;_backup.key.
+The primary: &lt;filename&gt;.&lt;key-type&gt;.key; and a backup key: &lt;filename&gt;_backup.&lt;key-type&gt;.key.

 The private key files will be written in PEM format and will be readable by owner and group.

 ### Certificate Files

-Two certificate files will be created, one in /etc/ssl/certs, named &lt;filename&gt;.pem, containing the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters;
+Two certificate files will be created for each key type, one in /etc/ssl/certs, named &lt;filename&gt;.&lt;key-type&gt;.pem, containing the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters;
-the second file will be created in /etc/ssl/private, named &lt;filename&gt;_full.key, and will contain the private key, followed by the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters.
+the second file will be created in /etc/ssl/private, named &lt;filename&gt;_full.&lt;key-type&gt;.key, and will contain the private key, followed by the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters.

-The &lt;filename&gt;_full.key file is useful for services that require both the private key and certificate to be in the same file, such as ZNC.
+The &lt;filename&gt;_full.&lt;key-type&gt;.key file is useful for services that require both the private key and certificate to be in the same file, such as ZNC.

 ### Intermediate Certificate Chain File

-If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;filename&gt;.chain, containing the intermediate certificates sent by the certificate authority.
+If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;filename&gt;.&lt;key-type&gt;.chain for each key type, containing the intermediate certificates sent by the certificate authority.

 This file will not be created if the 'chain' directory is set to 'null'.

+Note that the certificate authority may use a different type of certificate as intermediates, e.g. an ECDSA client certificate may be signed by an RSA intermediate, and therefore the intermediate certificate key type may not match the file name (or certificate type).

 ### Full Chain Certificate File

-If the 'root_cert.pem' file was created (see Installation), then an additional certificate file will be generated in /etc/ssl/certs, named &lt;filename&gt;+root.pem.
+If the 'root_cert.&lt;key-type&gt;.pem' file is present (see Installation), then an additional certificate file will be generated in /etc/ssl/certs, named &lt;filename&gt;+root.&lt;key-type&gt;.pem for each key type.
 This file will contain the certificate, followed by any intermediate certificates sent by the certificate authority, followed by the root certificate, followed by custom Diffie-Hellman and elliptic curve paramaters.

-If the 'root_cert.pem' file is not found in the same directory as the configuration file, this certificate file will not be created.
+If the 'root_cert.&lt;key-type&gt;.pem' file is not found in the same directory as the configuration file, this certificate file will not be created.

 This file is useful for configuring OSCP stapling on Nginx servers.